JulieW23/GradApp/deliverables/iteration-02.review.md

 Going into the next iteration, our main insights are:

+ * Implement as much functionality as possible
+   * Having this goal worked well in this iteration
  * Implement calendar functionality
    * This was attempted but unsuccessful so far
    * Examine more examples of app code that implements Android built-in calendar functionality, and model our app on this